TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 14/Matthew 14.5.md

 ---

-And when he would have put him to death, he feared the multitude, because they counted him as a prophet.
+When he would have put him to death, he feared the multitude, because they counted him as a prophet.